-- Investors have multiple goals throughout their lifetime, each requiring them to make complex, interconnected decisions about saving, spending, and asset allocation.
-We present a framework for making asset allocation decisions based on an investor's goals, preferences, and personal circumstances and factoring in the uncertainty of asset returns. - The Vanguard Life-Cycle Investing Model (VLCM) is a proprietary model for glide-path construction that can assist in the creation of custom investment portfolios for retirement as well as nonretirement goals, such as saving for college. - The VLCM embodies key principles of life-cycle investing theory, including a utility-based framework encompassing risk aversion and time preference.
+- Investors have multiple financial goals throughout their lifetimes, each requiring them to make complex, interconnected decisions about saving, spending, and asset allocation.
+We present a framework for making asset allocation decisions based on an investor's goals, preferences, and personal circumstances and factoring in the uncertainty of asset returns. - The Vanguard Life-Cycle Investing Model is a proprietary model for glide-path construction that can assist in the creation of custom investment portfolios for retirement as well as nonretirement goals, such as saving for college. - The VLCM embodies key principles of life-cycle investing theory, including a utility-based framework encompassing risk aversion and time preference.
 It also incorporates important behavioral finance considerations such as loss aversion and income shortfall aversion.
-The use of the VLCM enables cost-benefit analysis of glide-path customization, evaluation of risk-return trade-offs of various asset and sub-asset allocation choices, and multiple portfolio analytics of the probability of success and odds of income sufficiency. - Based on VLCM's analytical framework, we find that risk-aversion levels are the dominant factor behind the broad stock-bond split in the glide path, affecting both glide-path slope and ending allocation.
+The use of the VLCM enables cost-benefit analysis of glide-path customization, evaluation of risk-return trade-offs of various asset and sub-asset allocation choices, and multiple portfolio analytics of the probability of success and the odds of income sufficiency. - Based on the VLCM's analytical framework, we find that risk aversion, saving rate, spending pattern, and retirement age influence the broad stock-bond split in the glide path.
+The VLCM enables customization by incorporating plan design features, participant demographics, and behavioral preferences.